T-Reiser/dataviz-project-template-proposal/README.md

 ## Prototypes

 I’ve created a proof of concept visualization of this data.
 It's a scatter plot that shows all 5000 top movies relation between Runtime(X) in minutes and Budget(Y).
 We see that these movies average a runtime of around 120 minutes.
 All of the highest budget movies are around the average runtime.
 No large production studio would finance a really short or long movie, and the highest budget movies are almost exactly two hours.
+If I could improve this chart, I would work to fix any oclusion that is occuring with dots overlapping each other.
+This would hopefully provide more information to the viewer.

 ![TimevsRevenue](https://user-images.githubusercontent.com/44755928/134382327-76104927-3718-4496-96a1-bf448ae94763.PNG)